 Managing costs is important to all businesses, but in the intensive world of meat chicken production, it’s critical.
 For Guy Hebblewhite, keeping expenses under control on his Tamworth chicken farm is getting more and more difficult.

 “Our costs are increasing at a great rate – electricity and gas costs on our farm are going through the roof and so to achieve some sustainable long-term growth prospects we need to actually keep a lid on those expenses."

 Guy decided there was a real opportunity to reduce his gas and electricity costs by using the manure produced on the property to create biogas, which is produced by the breakdown of organic material through anaerobic digestion.
-Further capitalising on that, Guy wanted to utilise heat from the process to create a renewable energy source, and so in 2013 he researched how businesses around the world were tackling the same problem.
+Further capitalising on that, Guy wanted to utilise heat from the process to create a renewable energy source, and so he researched how businesses around the world were tackling the same problem.

 Starting in Canada, Guy then also went to the USA, before then completing his individual studies in the UK, the Netherlands and Germany.

 “I went all over the place, it was absolutely fantastic learning from farmers who had actually adopted the anaerobic digestion and biomass technology in whichever industry they were in, whether that be a dairy, turkey farm, or just be a stand-alone unit built to utilise biogas and biomass opportunities."

 In terms of costs of the technology, Guy saw the good and the bad, with a considerable financial outlay for large operators using a biogas system.

 “That technology was costing into the one or two million euros at that stage overseas, but the equivalent systems in Australia are up around the two million dollar mark, so they are very heavy capital investment options.
 The good ones were operating very well, however I did actually see a couple of these units in Germany that had gone into receivership due to high ingredient input prices,” Guy recalls.